 Finding certainty in buying a new heater can be tricky.
 Especially with there being so many options out there.
 For so many applications, an electric OR an oil-filled heater may be the right choice.
 But it’s can be a close call.

-To give you a full comparison, I’ve put together this simple guide to help us both get some clarity on what heater is best and where.
-I’ve covered all the pros and cons, and gone through the different situations each heater is better in.
+I’ve put together this guide to help get some clarity on what heater is best – and where.
+Read on for all the pros and cons, and the different situations each heater is better in.

 Electric vs Oil Heaters: Head to Head